When I was looking for a bicycle to buy out of my pocket in 2018 there was one thing I was sure about - I wanted one bicycle that could do everything

 - Trigger shifters, which I find easier and more intuitive than brake+shifters (brifters) found on road bikes.

 - Shimano hydraulic disc brake.
 Even if they are from the bottom of Shimano’s stack, they offer much better modulation than cheap mechanical disks.
-Plus the disk rotors are centre lock, which is a better engineering design as it means fewer changes of disk warp.
+Plus the disk rotors are centre lock, which is a better engineering design as it means fewer changes due to disk warp.

 - Shimano Hubs.
 This is one place where manufacturers save bucks; even though the Sweep has Shimano Tourney hubs, still branded hubs are way better than most non-branded hubs.